julianeon/moodtracker/README.md

 Rust enforces strong typing, ensuring that variables have clear and consistent data types.
 In this code, the use of structs for `Mood`, `Exercise` and `WorkCompleted` provides clear and strict typing for mood, exercise status, and work task counts.

 ### 2. Memory Safety
 Rust's ownership and borrowing system allows for safe concurrent programming.
-In contrast to dynamic languages like Python or JavaScript, Rust ensures that shared data is accessed safely, reducing the risk of data corruption or race conditions.
+It ensures that shared data is accessed safely, reducing the risk of data corruption or race conditions.

 ### 3. Pattern Matching
 Rust's pattern matching elegantly handles the user input.
 The user input is matched against specific patterns in the `prompt_user` methods, making the code more readable and simpler to understand.